Is Your EA Team Ready for AI Augmented Architecture? A 5-Factor Assessment

 - Is there a process to prevent new elements being created with incorrect types?

-Score 0-1: MDG is installed but not governance-grade: EA GraphLink will produce incomplete or incorrect output Score 2: MDG quality is partial: Discover assessment will identify specific gaps Score 3-4: MDG quality is sufficient for reliable AI integration
+Score 0–1: MDG is installed but not governance-grade — EA GraphLink will produce incomplete or incorrect output.
+Score 2: Partial quality — an assessment will identify specific gaps.
+Score 3–4: Quality is sufficient for reliable AI integration.

 Factor 3: Architect Capability

-What it means: The architecture team can work effectively with AI-augmented tools: they understand how EA GraphLink surfaces data, can interpret Kernaro Assist outputs, can identify when AI answers are incorrect (and trace the issue to the underlying data), and can use AI tools to increase throughput without compromising architecture quality.
+What it means: The architecture team can work effectively with AI-augmented tools.
+They understand how EA GraphLink surfaces data, can interpret Kernaro Assist outputs, can recognize when AI answers are wrong (and trace the issue to the underlying data), and can use AI to increase throughput without compromising architecture quality.

 How to assess it: